jshields/guessing_game/README.md

 # Guessing Game

-The Rust Programming Language Chapter 2.
+The Rust Programming Language Chapter 2 exercise.

 Guess the random number,
 🦀 Become a Rustacean 🦀